The Ultimate Step by Step Guide to SEO

 A few White Hat examples your site should offer:

-Remember, White Hat is about “earning” your place in the search by being real, helpful and genuine.
-NOTE: All methods and tactics list in this Guide strictly follow White Hat principles.
+Remember, White Hat is about “earning” your place in the search by being real, helpful, and genuine.
+NOTE: All methods and tactics listed in this Guide strictly follow White Hat principles.

-Sometimes people need something locally.
-Ask yourself, how far are you willing to travel to fix your laptop, find a great restaurant or hire a tree cutter?
-Maybe close by in your city, county or nearby region.
+Sometimes, people need something locally.
+How far are you willing to travel to fix your laptop, find a great restaurant, or hire a tree cutter?
+Maybe close by in your city, county, or nearby region.

 Do I Need to Market Locally?

 It depends on your business and the people you serve.
-Small business SEO requires a special skill set especially when your customers are local.
+Small business SEO requires a special skill set, especially for local customers.

-Think brick and mortar stores, service businesses, doctor’s office, etc that work within a specific geographic footprint.
+Think brick-and-mortar stores, service businesses, doctor’s offices, etc, that work within a specific geographic footprint.

 Even if you leverage ecommerce or serve a wider geographic clientele, consider that your primary consumer base may still be local.
-Here you’ll want to include local SEO into your strategy.
+Here, you’ll want to include local SEO in your strategy.

 Local SEO Strategies